 I have provided a downloadable plan you can use when building your own DIY party cart / potting bench, but I will walk you through my build step by step.

-Once that is done, I started to assemble the body of the bench.
+Once the cutting was done, I started to assemble the body of the bench.
 It is made up of four legs and sections connecting those legs.
 Start with the longest board sections.
 I started my boards 6″ from the bottom.

 Once you have both of the leg sections built, connect those with the 17″ 2X4 boards.